cooperwfloyd/fancyfetch/readme.md

 # 💅 fancyfetch

-`fancyfetch` is a simple, lightweight and isomorphic ES Module that extends the `fetch` API to allow for graceful error handling, response validation, automatic retries, and the ability to use any `fetch` API package.
+`fancyfetch` is a simple, lightweight and isomorphic extension of the `fetch` API to allow for graceful error handling, response validation, automatic retries, and the ability to use any `fetch` API package.

 ## 🙂 Basic usage